 Updated August 7, 2017

 Mammoth had up to 3 feet of snow in mid-October over 10,000 feet but mostly rain below that.
 The scheduled Nov.
 10 opening was sketchy on Broadway but some of the top and face of 3 were open.
 There was 1-2 feet of late November snow plus Chair 2 opened for Thanksgiving on manmade.
 Chairs 4, 5 and 10 opened Dec.
 1. 12 inches fell in early December at Main Lodge and at least twice that up high.
 Canyon/Eagle opened Dec.
 14 on mostly manmade but the Dec.
 15-16 storm dumped 3-4 feet, resulting in full operation Dec.
 18. Another 17 inches fell Dec.
 23-24.
 Mammoth got 141 inches from January 3-12 despite rain rising to 10,000 feet on January 8.
 A further 104 inches fell from Jan.
 19-24.
 The 245 inch total for the month rivals January 1969 as the snowiest in the history of the ski area.
 First half of February snow totaled 83 inches and second half of February 85 inches.
 With base depths of 16-29 feet at the end of February, a July close was announced, plus Canyon/Eagle were open to April 23.
 After a foot of snow during the first week of March, the widespread western warmup bought spring conditions to all but the upper north facing steeps.
 There were two feet of snow in late March, 3.5 feet April 6-8 and another 2 feet April 14-19.
-Mostly spring conditions have prevailed since then, though there have been a scattered 8 inches in May.
-Public skiing might extend past July 4 for the first time since 1995 as race camps are scheduled into early August.
+Mostly spring conditions prevailed since then, though there were a scattered 8 inches in May.
+Race camps were booked through late July and Mammoth closed August 6, second latest to August 13 in 1995.